 Authors

 Introduction: Despite the increasing trend of utilizing robotic techniques in pyeloplasty, little is known about the learning curve for robot-assisted pyeloplasty (RAP) amongst urologists with no prior robotic experience.
-Therefore, the present study aimed to evaluate the learning curve of residents in the last year or new urologists performing RAP using an ex-vivo model.
+Therefore, the present study aimed to evaluate the learning curve of residents in the last year or recently appointed urologists performing RAP using an ex-vivo model.

 Dimensions